learn-co-curriculum/dsc-building-an-object-oriented-simulation/README.md

 You will be able to:

-* Use inheritance to write D.R.Y. code
+* Use inheritance to write nonredundant code
-* Understand the relationship between subclasses and superclasses
-* Demonstrate an understand of the OO lifecycle, and the relationship between attributes and methods
+* Create methods that calculate statistics of the attributes of an object
-* Create Object-Oriented data models that describe the real world with classes and subclasses
+* Create Object-Oriented data models that describe the real world with multiple classes and subclasses and interaction between classes

 ## Creating Stochastic Simulations